markosankovic/notes/books/Motors for Makers/1 Introduction to Electric Motors.md

 ## 1.4 Goals and Structure

 The nature of a motor control circuit depends on the type of motor.
-That is, a circuit intended to control a stepper motor can't provide proper control of a servomotor, and you can't control a DC motor with and AC motor control circuit.
+That is, a circuit intended to control a stepper motor can't provide proper control of a servomotor, and you can't control a DC motor with an AC motor control circuit.

 ## 1.5 Summary